 Offering hope for youth and families dealing with serious emotional and behavioral challenges.

 Main Campus Programs: serve up to 40 youth ages 9 to 17 at the Residential Treatment Center and Goodman Cottage.
 These units offer the highest level of restricted care, however doors are not locked and youth may earn independent time and other privileges.
-The Residential Treatment Center is made up of three units, two house boys ages 9-17.
-The third unit houses girls ages 13.5-17.
+The Residential Treatment Center houses boys ages 9-17.
 Goodman Cottage is a stand-alone unit remodeled and re-opened in 2012 and houses boys ages 9-13.

 The Girls Group Home and Kendall Gill Boys Group Home provide a community-based intervention approach to sixteen youth ages 15 to 18.
 The Group Homes are a less restrictive residential environment, while still offering 24 hour staff support youth begin developing skills needed for independence.

 A treatment team includes a clinically licensed associate director, case manager, a Masters level therapist, a milieu coordinator, and milieu counselors who are available to clients around the clock.
 Staff receives support from Registered Nurses who monitor the healthcare needs of each child as well as dispense medications as appropriate.